 - Collaborate on environmental education through a Library Lecture series

 - Inform readers with relevant topics to Haystack Rock via our website, newsletter and social media

 - Represent FOHR at Farmer’s Markets, Puffin Watch, and other events aligning with our mission

 Board terms are three years.
 The Board of Directors meets monthly, typically the second Friday of the month, at the Cannon Beach City Hall from 10:00am-noon.

 We welcome participation from a diverse citizenry, including business leaders, retirees, students, educators,website, fundraising, public relations and community collaborators.
 New members will be elected at our July board meeting.
 Please send a letter of interest to FOHR Board President, at email@example.com or to Friends of Haystack Rock, PO Box 1222, Cannon Beach, OR 97110.
 The letter should include at a minimum your name, contact information, and your statement of interest.
 For additional information contact FOHR Board President at firstname.lastname@example.org.

 Volunteers do all sorts of things.

-Volunteers are part of an exciting outdoor education program.
-Our staff and volunteers have diverse backgrounds and talents making our team dynamic and interesting.
+Our board members have diverse backgrounds and talents making our team dynamic and interesting.
 Volunteering is a great way to meet people from all over and to learn more about this special part of the world.
-The Haystack Rock Awareness Program (HRAP) began with volunteers in 1985 and will only continue with the help of volunteers.
+Interest and enthusiasm are the only requirements, so let us know your area of interest!

 Okay, you’ve convinced me.
 How do I sign up?